RepWatchr logoRepWatchrSearch. Grade. Source. Share.

 That bill matters because its summary says the President would direct federal agencies to declassify agency records related to unidentified anomalous phenomena and make those records available on public agency websites.
 That is the clean accountability frame: if the government has records, the public should be able to see what can lawfully be released.

 Burchett's official Oversight and Accountability page also says he was named chair of the Subcommittee on Delivering on Government Efficiency in January 2026, and frames his oversight work around exposing waste, fraud, and abuse in government systems and services.
-That gives voters a second lane to watch: not just UAP files, but the broader public-accountability posture attached to his office.
+That gives voters a second record lane: not just UAP files, but the broader public-accountability posture attached to his office.

 The issue has kept moving.
 A March 31, 2026 House Oversight letter to Defense Secretary Pete Hegseth requested specific UAP-related videos for the Task Force on the Declassification of Federal Secrets.
 National coverage in May 2026 then reported that the Pentagon began releasing new UFO/UAP files and later posted another batch as part of a rolling release.